department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 **evidence**
 : Define as "supporting documents" and add, "like a doctor's report or medical test results," as needed.

-**exception**
+**Exception**
 : Used to call special attention to something.
 It should be bolded and never in all caps.
+Use a colon following "Exception."

 **excluding**
 : Use "not counting" or "not including" instead.